Manfred Meurer: Aerial victory claims

 According to US historian David T. Zabecki, Meurer was credited with 65 aerial victories.
+Boiten lists him with 61 confirmed plus two further unconfirmed aerial victories.
 Foreman, Mathews and Parry, authors of Luftwaffe Night Fighter Claims 1939 – 1945, researched the German Federal Archives and found records for 65 nocturnal victory claims, numerically ranging from 1 to 61, 61, 65, 63 and 64.
 According to Bowman, Meurer shot down Mosquito IV DZ458 from No. 139 Squadron on 27/28 July 1943.
 This claim is not documented by Foreman, Mathews and Parry.
 Mathews and Foreman also published Luftwaffe Aces — Biographies and Victory Claims, listing Meurer with 62 claims.